Support Athens by Locals!

 Argo Exchange

-Using an ATM is most probably the best way to get some cash in euro while you are traveling in Greece.
+Using an ATM is probably the best way to get some cash in euros while traveling in Greece.

 You will have no trouble finding an ATM in all of the popular neighborhoods of Athens in the city center and the suburbs.

-A few typical places where you will spot ATMs are large squares, metro stations, supermarkets, shopping streets, and of course at the airport and all the major ports of Athens.
+A few typical places where you will spot ATMs are large squares, metro stations, supermarkets, shopping streets, and, of course, the airport and all the major ports of Athens.

-As mentioned above, the use of credit and debit cards is quickly becoming the norm in Greece.
-You’ll have no problem using a foreign card at hotels, shops, and supermarkets all over the country.
+As mentioned above, using credit and debit cards is quickly becoming the norm in Greece.
+You’ll have no problem using a foreign card at hotels, shops, and supermarkets nationwide.

 Yet, when it comes to small cafes and tavernas (especially in small places), you’ll need to ask beforehand if their POS is working and if they accept payment by card.